+Risk reduction includes strategies designed to promote safety and decrease incidents of sexual violence and bystander inaction.
 Students and employees are provided with suggestions that may help them reduce their risk if they find themselves in a potentially dangerous situation, including:

-- Know your resources. - Determine whom you should contact and where you should go if you or a friend needs help. - o Notice where emergency phones are located and program the Security Operations Center (SOC) number, (602) 557-7000 or (866) 992-3301, into your cell phone. - Stay alert and aware of your surroundings.
-Avoid putting headphones in both ears or looking down to focus on your cell phone, especially when walking alone. - Be careful about posting your location on social media.

-- Make others earn your trust and make your limits known ahead of time. - Consider back-up plans.
+- Know your resources. - Determine whom you should contact and where you should go if you or a friend needs help. - Notice where emergency phones are located and program the Security Operations Center (SOC) number, (866) 992-3301, into your cell phone. - Stay alert and aware of your surroundings.
+Avoid putting headphones in both ears or looking down to focus on your cell phone, especially when walking alone. - Be careful about posting your location on social media. - Make others earn your trust and make your limits known ahead of time. - Consider back-up plans.
 Think about what you would need to do in various difficult situations such as if your phone dies, if your car runs out of gas, or if you become stranded without any cash or credit cards. - You can withdraw consent to sexual activity at any time.
-Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - Try to remove yourself from the physical presence of an aggressor.
+Do not be afraid to tell a sexual aggressor "NO" clearly and loudly.

+- Try to remove yourself from the physical presence of an aggressor.
 Be as direct as possible about wanting to leave the environment. - Locate someone nearby and ask them for help. - Attend events with friends you trust.
 Watch out for your friends and ask that they watch out for you.
 Show up together and leave together.
 If plans change, discuss with the group.
 Do not leave a friend stranded in an unfamiliar or unsafe situation.